Jack Melick: Oberlin College

 Melick entered the Oberlin Conservatory of Music at Oberlin College (Ohio) in the Fall of 1947.
-He originally intended to enroll in the Conservatory as a piano major, but quickly came to realize that the hours of practice and focus on piano didn't fit his ultimate desire to be a dance band leader, so he switched his major to public school music education.
+He originally intended to enroll in the Conservatory as a piano major.
+To which he quickly came to the realization that the hours of practice and focus on piano didn't fit his ultimate desire to be a dance band leader.
+He then switched his major to public school music education.
 Music education not only better suited his career path, it was also something he could pursue in the event he didn't make it in the dance band business.

 In fact, he thrived in his high school band.
 One of his early heroes was his high school band director – Joe Schaedel.
 Melick's musicianship and leadership skills served him well when he was named the band's director – as a high school senior – as Schaedel suffered from a short-term illness.
 Schaedel recovered, but Melick led his classmates in the marching band all through the football season of 1946 and beyond.
 Schaedel had taught him how to play the clarinet so he could be in the marching band.
 He continued on the clarinet through college and played in the Oberlin marching band as well.

 He began working almost immediately to form his own band at Oberlin.
 By his second year, he and his dance band played almost every weekend throughout northwestern Ohio; parties at small colleges like Kenyon, Antioch, Wittenberg, Hiram, and Wooster.
 In addition, he returned to Camp Sagamore in the summer of 1948 with his high school band.
 In the summer of 1949, he would begin a three-summer solo engagement at a local hangout called The Club in Point Pleasant Beach, New Jersey.